ipfs/specs/IPIP/0342-content-router-discovery.md

 ### 1. content-routing as a libp2p protocol

-IPFS nodes will advertise and coordinate discover of content routers using a new libp2p protocol advertised as "/ipfs/content-router-discovery/1.0.0".
+IPFS nodes will advertise and coordinate discover of content routers using a new libp2p protocol advertised as "/ipfs/router-discovery/1.0.0".

 The protocol will follow a request-response model.
 A node will open a stream on the protocol when it wants to discover new content routers it does not already know.
-The node wants to request the best set of known content routers from it's peer that it does not already know.
-The query will make use of a bloom filter to support this prioritization without leaking the exact list of known content routers that the client already knows.
+The node will request routers from the peer that it does not already know.
+To express what it does know, it will query with a bloom filter.
+The statistical data structure provides a minimal amount of deniability around the routers that the client already knows.

 * The size of the bloom filter is chosen by the client.
 It is sized such that it has a greater than 99% certainly that it will receive a useful